AzamRabiee/Emotional-TTS/README.md

 ### Demo
 For demo, click http://143.248.97.172:9010/

-### Continuous Emotional samples.zip
+### Continuous Emotional samples
-You can find synthesized waves with various emotions here.
+You can find synthesized waves with continuous emotions in this video: https://1drv.ms/v/s!AmfZGHVsXY19zTxt5q5P1egtryFR.